Leetcode-Study-Group/HSqure-leetcode-solution-library/daily-solution/2022/二叉树的遍历(合集)/READEME.md

             if not root:
                 return
             res.append(root.val)
-            for ch in root.children:
+            for node in root.children:
-                predfs(ch)
+                predfs(node)
         predfs(root)
         return res
 ```